 Day 27.
 Victoria Falls to Hwange National Park Highlights.
 Hwange National Park, Zimbabwe.We leave the Zambezi in our wake and head south to the Hwange National Park.
 The park covers an area of over 14,600 sq kms and is particularly known for its elephant, however it also contains over 100 mammal species including Africa’s “Big 5" (leopard, lion, elephant, rhino and buffalo), giraffe, cheetah, gemsbok, brown hyena and abundant bird species.

 Day 29.
-Matobo National Park Highlights.
+Bulawayo - Matobo National Park - Bulawayo Highlights.
 Matobo National Park, Zimbabwe.Today is a day of discovery as we head out among the giant rock formations and enjoy game viewing in the Matobo National Park.
 We search in particular for the colossal black and white rhino that can be found here and we may even get to track these on foot.

-Day 34.
-Bilene –Vilanculos Highlights.
-Vilanculos, Mozambique.Today, we head north along the coast to the quaint town of Vilanculos, the gateway to the Bazaruto Archipelago.
-This quaint and tiny town was named after a local tribal chief Gamala Vilankulo Mukoke and spans only about 5 kilometers.
-On arrival we gather our luggage and snorkels for the following day’s island trip and board our traditional dhow boat to our 'rustic' bush camp.
-The beach camp is located on a remote stretch of the coast approximately a 90 minute sail from Vilanculos town itself.
+Day 32.
+Bandula Area to Vilanculos Highlights.
+Vilanculos, Mozambique.It’s time to head to the spectacular Indian Ocean coast and the quaint town of Vilankulo (or Vilanculos), the Gateway to the Bazaruto Archipelago.
+This quaint town was named after a local tribal chief Gamala Vilankulo Mukoke and stretches only 5km.
+On arrival, we gather our luggage and snorkels for the following day’s island trip and board our traditional dhow boat to our ‘rustic ‘bush camp.
+The beach camp is located on a remote stretch of the coast approximately 90 minutes sail from Vilanculos town itself.

-Day 35.
+Day 33.
 Vilanculos Highlights.
 Magaruque Island, Vilanculos, Mozambique.Time to go sailing!
-Packed and ready, we board a traditional Arabic dhow boat and set off to Magaruque Island, the third island in the archipelago.
-Here you can enjoy the island at leisure, snorkelling, swimming, walking, hike to the ruins of a 19 Century fort, or simply enjoy lazing on the beach.
-A delicious lunch will be served under the shady palm fronds before setting sail back to the mainland to overnight.
+Packed and ready, we board a traditional Arabic dhow boat and set off to Magaruque Island, the third Island in the archipelago.
+Here you can enjoy the island at leisure, snorkelling, swimming, walking, hike to the ruins of a 19 Century fort or simply enjoy lazing on the beach.
+A delicious lunch will be served under the shady palm fringes before setting sail back to the mainland to overnight.

-Day 37.
-Inhambane, Tofo Highlights.
-Inhambane, Mozambique.Today is a free day!
+Day 35.
+Inhambane Highlights.
+Tofo, Inhambane, Mozambique.Today is a free day!
 Explore the nearby Town of Inhambane and its rich history and colourful markets; join in on the many optional activities or simply put your feet up with a good book.
 Resort bars and restaurants dot the coastal stretch for you to explore.
 Sample some of the local seafood and traditional Portuguese cuisine and a local beer (called ‘2M’).

 Day 39.
-Komatipoort - PretoriaPacking our gear into the truck one last time, we leave Komatipoort and head to Pretoria, South Africa's administrative hub, where our adventure overland group safari ends upon arrival in the late afternoon.
+Hazyview to PretoriaPacking our gear into the truck one last time, we leave Hazyview and head to South Africa's administrative hub - Pretoria where our adventure overland group safari ends on arrival in the late afternoon.

 Conveniently located on Nairobi's Harry Thuku Road and set in manicured gardens, this hotel offers a peaceful oasis in the centre of town.
 Walking distance to shops and craft markets.
 Rooms – single, twin, double en suite rooms with balcony and satellite TV.
 Facilities – restaurant, bar, swimming pool, internet, laundry.
 Transfers are available from the Airport by pre-arrangement